OpenTermsArchive/contrib-versions/Disqus/Privacy Policy.md

 b.
 Changes to Privacy Policy.
 Disqus may, in its sole discretion, modify or update this Privacy Policy from time to time, and so you should review this page periodically.
 When we change the policy, we will update the ‘last modified’ date at the bottom of this page.
 Your continued use of the Site following the posting of any changes to this policy means you accept such changes.

-This Privacy Policy was last modified on  December 20 2019.
+This Privacy Policy was last modified on  February 25 2020.
 Click here to view the Terms of Service.